 Building on the feedback received during the Broadway/Lincoln Corridor Study, Denver's Department of Transportation and Infrastructure (DOTI) coordinated with Regional Transportation District (RTD) to implement transit improvements along the Broadway and Lincoln corridors to support more reliable transit service as we continue to make Broadway and Lincoln a better place for all.

-Transit improvements were implemented along several sections of Broadway between 17th Avenue and the I-25 Broadway Station, and along Lincoln between 5th and Colfax Avenues.
-The study and implementation of transit improvements along the southern portion of Lincoln will be evaluated in a future phase of the project.
+In Phase 1, transit improvements were implemented along several sections of Broadway between 17th Avenue and the I-25 Broadway Station, and along Lincoln between 5th and Colfax Avenues.
+The study began in 2017.